If you’re looking for a Chromebook word processor, you’ve come to the right place.

 Word Online is the closest to Microsoft Office you can get

-It allows you to create, edit, and collaborate on Word documents.
+It allows you to create, edit, and collaborate on all documents.
 You can create documents, spreadsheets, and presentations all from a live web app through your Chrome browser.
 This means you don’t need to download anything to your computer.
 It all works through the Internet.

 You can also save anything you create to your OneDrive cloud service if you’re a user of it.